ChesterJFGould/CPSC411/ExprsLangV7/pipeline.md

   of a body to appropriate value and blocks which return now jump to it.

 # Undead
-+ We add the undead-out set to each `Stmt` and the set of all `Aloc`, and `(Mloc, Mloc)` conflicts to each body.
++ ~~We add the undead-out set to each `Stmt` and the set of all `Aloc`, and `(Mloc, Mloc)` conflicts to each body~~.
-+ We then use this info to save all undead alocs across each call.
++ We add the undead-out set as a tag to each `Stmt`.
+This info is then used to save alocs across calls.
+Conflict analysis is then performed at the beginning of the following lowering phase.

 # Nested
 + `Mloc` are replaced with `Rloc` via register allocation.